 We’ve made pizzelles before, its a tradition my husband’s family used to have.
 I decided to use his grandma’s recipe, but I had to change a couple of the ingredients.

-Little Miss is allergic to milk, and we just found out that John is allergic to milk and wheat.
+My daughter is allergic to milk, and we just found out that John is allergic to milk and wheat.
 So I needed to change the recipe just a little to make sure everyone could enjoy this delicious holiday treat!

 Speaking of traditions, my mom would always put up this little Christmas village.
 It was one of my favorite holiday decorations.